YemenOpenSource/Yemen-info/README.en.md

 You can make an issue if you find any mistakes or you have any suggestions or create a pull request.

 Our `yemen-info.json` is the main source of data.
-If you change something on `yemen-info.json` these files will change automatically:
+If you change something on `yemen-info.json` these files will be changed automatically:

 - [yemen-info.csv]('./automated/yemen-info.csv'),
 - [yemen-info.xlsx](./automated/yemen-info.xlsx),